jeffersongoncalves/filament-qrcode-field/README.md

 ## Requirements

 - PHP 8.2 or higher
-- Laravel Filament 4.0 or higher
+- Laravel 11.x or higher
+- Filament 5.0

 ## Installation